 Salina loves to reduce waste and help others create a more sustainable life that is within their abilities and means, a big part of this is eating food grown close to home.
 Salina is involved in many local cleanup initiatives and is excited to be a part of the Downtown Market.

 Teri’s interest in farming started in childhood, when his mom turned their townhouse backyard into a greenhouse and garden, sustaining their family for years.
-This grew steadily from backyard gardens of his own, to living on a 1/4 acre plot he experimented gardening techniques with, while working on an organic farm and selling produce at the VFM.
-All of this experience has educated him in the process of food growth, food security and food delivery.
+Teri started with his own backyard gardens and eventually to a quarter-acre plot where he experimented with gardening techniques, while working on an organic farm and selling produce at the Vancouver Farmer’s Market.
+Through these experiences, Teri has learned about growing food, food security and food delivery.

 Teri is passionate about making change in our community and planet and also is involved with the Chilliwack Pride Society, Chilliwack Gender Care Committee and Chilliwack Citizens for Change, through which he hopes to help vocalize the perspectives LGBTQ2IA+ folks and low-income individuals in this city.